Skip to main content

 Why does importing/exporting soil matter for cost?

 Importing or exporting soil significantly increases project costs and should be minimized when possible.
 Import costs typically range from $15–50 per cubic yard depending on soil type, distance, and local market conditions.
 These costs include: material purchase (if importing), trucking and hauling, placement and compaction labor, equipment rental.
 Export costs typically range from $15–40 per cubic yard for hauling and disposal fees, including: excavation and loading, trucking to disposal site, disposal fees (landfill, recycling facility), environmental permits (if required).
 A balanced site (cut equals fill after adjustments) avoids these costs entirely.
 Additionally, import/export operations add time to project timelines, increase fuel consumption and emissions, and may require permits in some jurisdictions.
-Understanding cost impact helps you prioritize balanced site design.
+Once hauling starts, balance stops being a design nicety and becomes a budget issue.

 This calculator provides rough planning estimates based on simplified assumptions: uniform average depths per zone, user-provided bulking and compaction factors, zone-based volume calculations.
 Actual volumes can vary 10–30% or more due to: irregular topography (not captured by average depths), varying soil conditions (bulking/compaction factors vary across site), moisture content (affects soil volume and compaction), organic material and debris (not accounted for), compaction methods (different equipment achieves different densities), survey accuracy (depends on survey method and frequency).
 For accurate estimates, use: professional topographic surveys (precise existing and proposed elevations), geotechnical reports (site-specific bulking and compaction factors), detailed zone breakdowns (more zones improve accuracy), contractor bids (experienced earthwork contractors provide realistic estimates).
 This tool is for planning and education only, not professional engineering or final construction estimates.